hvianna/audioMotion.js/README.md

 Herbie Hancock | music/jazz/herbie hancock/playlist.m3u
 ```

-Playlists themselves are also plain text files, containing one song filename per line.
-The playlist file extension must be `.m3u` or `.m3u8` for it to be recognized by audioMotion.
+Playlists themselves are also plain text files, containing one song per line.
+File extension must be `.m3u` or `.m3u8` for audioMotion.js to recognize it as a playlist.

 You can use a music player software that supports m3u playlists, like [foobar2000](https://www.foobar2000.org/) or [VLC](https://www.videolan.org/vlc/), to arrange your songs more easily and generate the playlist.
 Just make sure the playlist entries do not contain absolute paths or drive letters - they should be relative to the location of the playlist file itself, or audioMotion won't be able to load the songs.
 And remember all files must be located below your mapped "music" folder.